JamiePacheco/NetworkAppServer/README.md

   - Now to set up Neo4j server we leverage docker to handle the configuration for us.
     - Make sure docker client is installed
       - https://docs.docker.com/desktop/setup/install/windows-install/
-    - Make sure to login to docker otherwise build will fail
+    - Make sure to login to docker otherwise docker command will fail
     - Next within the base project directory `../networkapplication` run the make command `make neo4j-server` in terminal
       - If you do not have make installed simply copy the command from the Makefile file and run it
       - User will be `neo4j`